nwspk/2024.newspeak.house/docs/night_guests_form_the_end.md

-We welcome friends of Newspeak House to stay with us for a maximum of 5 days.

 The 2024-2025 cohort has finished and the guest room is closed for now.
 The new cohort will start at the end of September 2025, stay tuned!